NCCG is a small

 members or friends.
 Efforts by a

-newly-recruited fringe member to convert his or her family and friends
+newly-recruited internet member to convert family and friends

-Some signs of NCCG involvement are (but not
+Some signs of NCCG involvement could be (but are

 - Actively